TiranaCorp/launch-codes/README.md

 # launch-codes

-I am going to hose the launch codes
+I am going to host the launch codes